wso2/docs-is/en/includes/guides/user-self-service/manage-backup-codes.md

 5. Click **Close** once you have securely stored the backup codes.

-!!! note
-    The backup codes will not be valid for your currently active sessions.
-Therefore it is recommended to terminate your active sessions.

 ## Remove backup codes
 To remove the backup codes: